How This Glossary is Built

 - Create an issue describing the proposed additions or changes

-- Use master prompts to generate initial drafts with AI assistance
+- Use prompt templates to generate initial drafts with AI assistance

 - Review and refine AI-generated content for accuracy